 - Lentils are rich in protein, which makes them an excellent alternative to meat.

-health benefits of spinach
+Health benefits of palak

 Given its health benefits such as 15 different vitamins, minerals, antioxidants, phytochemicals and rated as one of the most protein-rich vegetables, spinach can help improve your overall health and fitness levels, including heart, bone, muscle, blood, hair, skin, eye and gut health.
 In short, it is a superfood loaded with goodness for every part of your body!

-did you know these fun facts about spinach?
+Did you know these fun facts about spinach?

 - March 26th is National Spinach Day.